 The Clinic provides legal services free of charge to all those who qualify financially and whose cases fall within our mandated areas of service.
 Undergraduate students of the University of Ottawa and Carleton University automatically qualify financially.

 The Clinic offers services in the following areas of law:

 - Criminal law;

-As well, the Clinic provides Community Legal Education and Outreach to community groups and organizations regarding various legal topics and issues.
+As well, the Clinic provides legal information through its Community Legal Education and Outreach to community groups and organizations regarding various legal topics.
 If you are a community organization and would like to learn more about our services please see the Community Organizations page.